-(98) Similarly, the more related certain vertical restrictions are to agreementspecific investments, the easier it will be to find justifications for those vertical restrictions.
+(98) Similarly, the more related certain vertical restrictions are to agreement-specific investments, the easier it will be to find justifications for those vertical restrictions.
 The validity of the justifications will depend on the period of time required to recover the investments.

 (99) When a new product is launched in the market, or when an existing product is introduced to a different geographical market for the first time, the undertaking concerned may have trouble defining the market, or its market share in the relevant market may tend to be higher.
 However, since vertical restrictions related to new product markets or expanding geographical markets do not generally have restrictive effects on competition, this situation will not pose a significant problem.
 This assessment shall hold for all restrictions with the exception of particularly severe ones, for a period of two years following the introduction of the relevant product, irrespective of the market share of the relevant undertaking.
-In case of expanding into a new geographical market, a prohibition placed on the buyers of the supplier in other geographical markets preventing active or passive sales into the newlypenetrated geographical market will be evaluated within the same framework.
+In case of expanding into a new geographical markets preventing active or passive sales into the newly-penetrated geographical market will be evaluated within the same framework.
 In case of new product launches, a restriction on active sales outside of the test market/customer group placed on the distributor assigned to the specified test market or test consumer group will not be considered a violation of article 4, for a period of one year.